Saturday, March 31, 2018

 That Thing You Be

 I saw John Carpenter's The Thing when I was 14 years old.
 It was the first scary movie I watched in a theatre with my friends, and for 100+ minutes of its 109 minutes runtime, I was wound up tighter that an alarm clock spring.
-The staff at an Antarctic research station find themselves pitted against an alien that perfectly mimic any of them, leaving them incapable of trusting one another.
-It is a brilliant thriller with some absolutely brilliant practical creature effects work, including the messiest shapeshifting and assimilation ever captured on film, which underperformed tragically at the box office.
+The staff at an Antarctic research station find themselves pitted against an alien that can perfectly mimic any of them, leaving them incapable of trusting one another.
+It is a brilliant thriller with some absolutely groundbreaking practical creature effects work, including the messiest shapeshifting and assimilation ever captured on film, but the movie underperformed tragically at the box office.

 Looking at the other genre films that came up in 1982, it's perhaps not completely surprising that The Thing's dark and insidious vision had difficulty 'finding its audience' as Carpenter says in the commentary: Blade Runner, Conan the Barbarian, Wrath of Khan, The Dark Crystal, Tron -oh, and that other little show about an alien - E.T.